 Alte Meister Café & Restaurant

-The popular restaurant in a converted mansion on Theaterplatz between the Zwinger and the Semper Opera House is a great choice during or after museum-going.
+The popular restaurant in a converted mansion on Theaterplatz between the Zwinger and the Semper Opera House is a great choice for dinner after museum-going; it also serves lunch Friday through Sunday.
 When it's nice outside, grab a terrace seat.
 The cuisine is German but lighter than the standard fare, with creative touches.

 A good New Town place right over the Augustus Bridge by the Golden Rider statue serves hearty, casual beer-hall fare — from pork knuckles and sausages, to beef and schnitzel.
 Wash it down with the Watzke microbrewery's own beer.